lambda-feedback/user-documentation/docs/teacher/guides/question-export-import.md

 ![import multiple questions](images/question_import_multiple.png)

 The name of the folder and names of json files are not important.
-However, the name of media files must correspond with the names used in the json files when refering the media.
+However, the name of media files must correspond with the names used in the json files when referring the media.